-Every January in a small town in Macedonia, the high priest throws a cross into the local waters, while hundreds of men charge for it.
+Every January in a small town in Macedonia, the high priest throws a cross into the local waters, while dozens of men charge for it.
 The one who finds the cross is believed to gain overall good fortune and prosperity.
 An unemployed single young woman Petrunija jumps into the water and catches the cross.
-In this conservative setting, her competitors feel they have every right to be furious: a woman dared to compete and achieve what they faild to achieve.
-Petrunia insists that she is the winner and refuses to return the cross.
+In this conservative setting, her competitors feel they have every right to be furious: a woman dared to compete and achieve what they failed to succeed in.
+Petrunija insists that she is the winner and refuses to return the cross.

 Beautiful story, covering religious traditions and ineradicable male chauvinism.
 A "loser" category woman rises to the challenge and an improved version comes out of it

 Saw this at the Berlinale 2019, where it was part of the official Competition for the golden bear.
 The jury awarded none of the available prices, however, but still I was very satisfied to have seen thie movie.
 At its core is a nice story, that develops very well, irrespective of the initial setting of a "loser" type of woman who consistently fails to find a job.
 It covered lots of social commentary about religious traditions dating back from medieval times and about ineradicable male chauvinism.
 Both topics were to be expected after having read the synopsis.